 That subtle click the golf ball makes on a lightning-fast green sends a clear message: your margin for error is officially zero.
 It’s a sound that inspires both awe and terror, as you know every putt will be a true test of skill and nerve.
-This article will show you exactly what course superintendents do to get putting surfaces so incredibly quick and, more important, what you can do to adjust your game and conquer them.
+This article will show you exactly what course superintendents do to get putting surfaces so incredibly quick and, more importantly, what you can do to adjust your game and conquer them.

 Mowing: The Foundational Step to Speed